apiraino/apiraino.github.io/_posts/2019-08-13-rust-getting-into-iterators.md

 }
 ```

-I'd like to run some benchmarks on these two implementations (although benchmarks are like opinions: everyone has their own); unfortunately I could not figure out easily how to run benchmarks in Rust, so I'll leave a `cargo bench` setup for a later stage.
+I'd like to run some benchmarks on these two implementations (although benchmarks are like opinions: everyone has their own); unfortunately I could not figure out easily how to run benchmarks in Rust, so I'll leave a <strong>cargo bench</strong> setup for a later stage.